 \subsection{Summary}

-In this section, we reviewed recent advanced developments in embedding more physics priors/knowledge into machine learning methods to improve the efficiency and/or applicability in physics exploration.
-We illustrate the physics-inspired, informed, and driven deep-learning approaches with taking concrete examples of gauge-invariant sampling of lattice field configurations, inverse renormalization group transformation, Feynman paths generation, and network realization of AdS-CFT calculation, as well as complex inverse problems such as nuclear equation of state reconstruction from neutron star masses and radii, interaction potential extraction from the Schr\"odinger equation energy spectrum, and spectral function reconstruction from Euclidean correlators.
-The examples presented in the current section have shown significant advantages of solving physics problems with these advanced developments in ML/DL.
-We hope that these examples can inspire further work in the near future.
+In this section, we reviewed recent advancements in embedding more physical prior knowledge into machine learning methods to enhance the efficiency and applicability of physics exploration.
+We illustrated these physics-inspired, informed, and driven deep learning approaches with concrete examples of lattice field configuration sampling, inverse renormalization group transformation, Feynman path generation, and the network realization of AdS-CFT calculation.
+Additionally, we presented complex inverse problems such as nuclear equation of state reconstruction from neutron star masses and radii, interaction potential extraction from the Schr\"odinger equation energy spectrum, and spectral function reconstruction from Euclidean correlators.
+The examples presented in this section demonstrated significant advantages of using these advanced developments in ML/DL for solving physics problems.
+We hope that these examples will inspire further work in the near future.